She can't let Joey suffer— but does she have what it takes to do right by him?

 Morgan did not acknowledge the woman.

 "You'd be doing us a favor.
 Short handed, you know?"

 Morgan gripped the box, and slammed it in the trash.
 "I have what I was looking for."

-Trixie gave Morgan the once-over, and a lopsided smile.
-"Well, hon, you'd better scram then.
-Leon, the security tonight, I think he'd be all too happy to 'help' you out the door, if you know what I mean."
+Trixie gave Morgan a lopsided smile as she traced the curves of Morgan's jeans.
+"Well, hon, better scram then.
+Leon, the security tonight, he'd be all too happy to 'help' you out the door, if you know what I mean."

 Leon leered at her, fingers in his belt loops, leaning back, blocking the door.